The University of California, Riverside offers MA and Ph.D. degrees in History and an MA in History through the Public History Program.

 - At least three courses approved by the graduate advisor for the teaching field requirement, of which two must be at the graduate level

 All Ph.D. students must also complete HIST 301.
-This course does not count towards unit requirements.
+This course does not count toward unit requirements.

 Courses should be chosen in consultation with the student’s faculty advisor and the graduate advisor; suitable courses are described in the departmental protocols.
 HIST 290 may be used towards the specific requirements above only with the permission of the graduate advisor.